AmarisAI/incubator-superset/docs/installation.rst

 Postgres and Redshift, as well as other database, use the concept of **schema** as a logical entity on top of the **database**.
-For Superset to connect to a specific schema, there's a **schema** parameter you can set in the table form.
+For Amarisset to connect to a specific schema, there's a **schema** parameter you can set in the table form.